€ 20,00

 3) the archetypal Alexandrian lunar cycle is the archetype from which after bishop Athanasius’ death in AD 373 one after another each of the three (well-known) post Nicene Alexandrian Metonic lunar cycles would be obtained by accepting and whether or not adapting it by moving its saltus one or two years forward or afterward;

-We conclude that Anatolius can be regarded as the founder, and the ante Nicene Alexandrian computists who constructed the archetypal Alexandrian lunar cycle and their post Nicene follower Annianus as the most important developers, of the efficient Alexandrian Metonic lunar cycle method for determining Alexandrian or Julian calendar dates of Paschal Sunday from which, thirteen centuries after Anatolius’ death, because of the second great calendar reform in AD 1582, turning point in the history of chronology, in the end an astronomically more realistic method for determining Gregorian calendar dates of Easter would be developed. ×
+We conclude that the Alexandrian computists who constructed the three lost ante Nicene Metonic lunar cycles, in particular the great scholar Anatolius (he died in about AD 282), can be regarded as the founders, their post Nicene followers Annianus (around AD 400), Dionysius Exiguus (around AD 500), and Bede (around AD 700) as the most important developers, of the efficient Alexandrian method for determining Julian calendar dates of Paschal Sunday from and thanks to which in the end, thirteen centuries after Anatolius’ death, an astronomically more realistic method for determining Gregorian calendar dates of Easter could be developed.

 SERVICE